 Balancing those three chemicals in the brain of someone diagnosed with ADHD leads to them feeling calm.
 Normally, their brains are feeling under stimulated which makes them struggle to stay focused and pay attention.

 Specifically for weight loss, dopamine plays a large role.
 It’s sometimes called the “reward” chemical because it’s the one that tells the body “Hey, you feel good, whatever just happened was good!”
 This is one reason why Adderall leads to weight loss: it can produce the same effect as eating a full meal.

 Which means your body isn’t getting the signals from your brain it usually would, specifically the one that says “You’re hungry so you better eat.”
 If you don’t feel hungry you can go longer without eating, which can lead to weight loss.

-It’s Dangerous To Take Adderall For Weight Loss
+Adderall Is For ADHD, Not Weight Loss

 There are already other side effects to worry about when taking Adderall, like increased heart rate and higher blood pressure, but that doesn’t mean it’s completely unsafe.
 Doctors prescribe Adderall to help those with ADHD, like we mentioned, but also people struggling with narcolepsy.

 Doctors should not be prescribing Adderall for weight loss.
 Most of them don’t, in fact.
 People taking Adderall specifically for weight loss are most likely doing this without the direction or knowledge of a doctor.
 That’s one reason it’s dangerous, but here are some more.

 By taking Adderall to suppress your appetite you could be starting a dangerous cycle.
 Simply not eating is an unhealthy way to lose weight, first of all, and can lead to struggling with anorexia.
 Second, you may become dependent on Adderall.